 Ok so we’re fairly sure that Shiokara isn’t the type of dish that will have you coming back for more.
 But rest assured, Japanese cuisine has so much more to offer.

-For one, the Japanese oysters are some of the best we’ve ever eaten.
+For one, the Japanese oysters are some of the best we’ve ever eaten and the history behind Narutomaki (the swirly pink-white circle) is fascinating.
 And the sheer range of alternative and quirky foods in Japan are some of the most surprisingly delicious hidden gems you can discover!